 Canon and Nikon released full-frame mirrorless models in 2018 and have been playing catch-up to Sony ever since.

-More recently, Panasonic also entered the fray with their release of two full-frame mirrorless cameras: the Lumix S1 and Lumix S1R.
+More recently, Panasonic also entered the fray with its release of two full-frame mirrorless cameras: the Lumix S1 and Lumix S1R.

 But what’s in store for full-frame cameras in 2019?
 Are the glory days of DSLR coming to a close?
 No doubt, there will be a few surprises coming our way as we move further into the year.